How the Poll Tracker works

 Despite performing better than most individual polls and an unweighted average of all polls, the vote projection is still heavily dependent on the accuracy of the polls.
 It can fail when the polls do, as occurred in the provincial elections in Alberta in 2012 and British Columbia in 2013.

 The projection thus measures the likely error in the vote projection, using the degree of error polls have had in recent elections.
-The high and low ranges are based on 80 per cent of past election errors, while the maximum and minimum ranges take into account 95 per cent of past errors.
+The high and low ranges are based on 68 per cent of past election errors and are shown in the confidence ranges in the Poll Tracker's charts.

-This means that the result of the election should fall within the high-to-low range 80 per cent of the time, and the maximum-to-minimum range 95 per cent of the time.
+This means that the result of the election should fall within the high-to-low range 68 per cent of the time.

-In five per cent of cases, the outcome will fall outside of the maximum and minimum projected ranges.
+In one-third of cases, the outcome will fall outside of the projected ranges.

 Once the vote projection and likely ranges for each party are determined, the model uses this to make a seat projection.